-Students are required to complete the program within the established program length for an on-time graduation.
-If a student obtains approval from Recording Radio Film Connection & CASA Schools for a Program Leave of Absence, or withdraws from training, the student will be allowed only a six (6) month period to resume training, by applying to be readmitted.
-If the student does not resume training within 6 months from withdrawal, he/she may not be eligible to receive any further training or job placement assistance.
+Students are required to complete the program within six (6) months of their first session with exception of the culinary program that required students to complete the program within seven (7) months of their first session.
+Any extension to complete the program must be approved by Recording Radio Film Connection & CASA Schools in writing.
+If a student fails to obtain approval from Recording Radio Film Connection & CASA Schools for a Program Leave of Absence, and postpones training without approval, the student will be allowed only a twelve (12) month period to resume training, by applying to be readmitted.
+If the student does not resume training within 12 months from withdrawal, he/she may not be eligible to receive any further training or job placement assistance.